 The following hotels are located within a 20-mile radius of the farm:

 Skjól is a campsite located less than 25 km away.

 Efra-Sel Hostel is a budget-friendly hostel, less than 30 km from the farm.

-The horse shows “A Meeting with the Icelandic Horse” are only available from 1 May to 30 September and must be booked in advance.
+The horse show “A Meeting with the Icelandic Horse” is only available from 1 May to 30 September and must be booked in advance.

 Fridheimar benefits from being on the Golden Circle route.
 Places of interest include: